jaclu/tmux-packet-loss/README.md

 set -g @packet-loss_color_crit "45"
 ```

-### 5 minutes history gives better understanding of average link quality
+### 5 minutes history gives a better understanding of average link quality

-History of 5 minutes, will give you a better understanding of packet loss over time, but since it can not indicate when last loss happened, it does not give much information about current state of affairs.
+History of 5 minutes, will give you a better understanding of packet loss over time, but since it can not indicate when the last loss happened, it does not give much information about the current state of affairs.
 The weighted results will still make the latest few checks stand out, but once it passes this decline, the loss will remain the same until it is eventually pushed off the list of stored results.

 ```
 set -g @packet-loss-ping_count "11"